wlmb/wlmb.github.io/_posts/2021-09-03-Orthogonalization.md

 the previous elements.
 I used to store each vector as an element in an array, but after many modifications of the code, they are now part of a large ndarray.
 Thus Ed (@mohawk2) suggested to vectorize the procedure using PDL threading instead of PERL iterations.
-I told him I believe it is not possible.
-Here, I test a few alternatives.
+I thought it is not possible, but here, I test a few alternatives.

+# Gram Schmidt

 The original version goes like this: